-It isn’t easy to find the products you want to sell at prices that allow you to make a profit.
+It isn’t always easy to find the products you want to sell at prices that allow you to make a profit.
 Researching, finding the right suppliers, and maintaining a high level of product quality can prove to be challenging.
 While each ecommerce business model has its own demands, restrictions, and strengths, they all still draw from the same pool of product sourcing methods, more or less.
 The trick is knowing which ones are the best fit for your particular brand.
 To be successful, you need a good strategy for product sourcing.

 What Exactly Is Product Sourcing?